XuuXiaolan/GiantSpecimens/README.md

 -New RedWood Giant model textures and material are created by [@MeatBallDemon](https://twitter.com/_MeatBallDemon_) on twitter, fantastic work done (V1.4.0+)!

--Texture help provided by [@Sconey](https://thunderstore.io/c/lethal-company/p/Sconeys/abandonedcompanyassets/) with her lovely mod.
+-Driftwood Giant textures provided by [@Sconey](https://thunderstore.io/c/lethal-company/p/Sconeys/abandonedcompanyassets/) with her lovely mod.

 -Plushie Model and animations by [@Sintego](https://thunderstore.io/c/lethal-company/p/Scintesto/Monster_Plushies/).

+-Driftwood Giant animations by shrkiツ

+-Redwood Giant animations by shrkiツ

+-Uh, support me if you'd like on the support button next to Manual Download on thunderstore :p

 ## Sound Credits.